Samurai Warriors 5: Music

-Unlike the electronic and traditional Japanese music collaborations in the previous Samurai Warriors games, Samurai Warriors 5 largely replaces the electronic music in favour of rock and orchestral music, while keeping the traditional Japanese music entirely intact.
+Unlike the electronic and traditional Japanese music collaborations in the previous Samurai Warriors games, Samurai Warriors 5 largely replaces the electronic music in favor of rock and orchestral music, while keeping the traditional Japanese music entirely intact.

 Reception

-The game has received "generally favorable" reviews according to Metacritic, becoming the highest rated entry in the series.
+Samurai Warriors 5 has received "generally favorable" reviews according to Metacritic, becoming the highest rated entry in the series.
 Famitsu gave all versions of the game scores of 9/9/8/9 for a total of 35/40.
 The game sold a total of 94,366 physical copies during its first week on sale in Japan (PS4: 55,675/Switch: 38,691) with the PS4 version being the second best-selling game of the week, and the Switch version being the third best-selling game of the week.